JohnBetaCode/JohnBetaCode/Management_Notes.md

 Most common mistakes:

-* It is not concrete or clear why we were doing that task (Affected motivation).
+* It is not concrete or clear why They were doing that task (Affected motivation).
 * Don't give freedom or autonomy.
 * Don't celebrate milestones and only look at what must be improved.
 * Share critiques in public — at team meetings, and do not wait to say what it's felt at that moment.